COLLEGE CATALOG STATEMENT ON ACADEMIC INTEGRITY

 - Deny appeal/uphold faculty sanction.
 If student appeal is denied, the student may appeal directly to the VPAA if he or she believes a significant procedural error has occurred.

 - Take additional steps and create an additional sanction, for example, if a pattern is revealed either during the appeal process or separate from it.
+If an additional sanction is implemented, the student may appeal to the VPAA.(2)

 In the case of repeat offenses or of particularly egregious offenses, the committee may impose other sanctions including suspension for one term, suspension for one year, or dismissal from the College.
 The precise sanctions to be invoked will be determined at the discretion of the committee.The AVPAA will notify the student in writing via his/her Siena email account of the committee's decision.